Mu2e Straw Tube Tracker Gas Flow Quality Control: Introduction

 \section{Introduction}

 The Mu2e Experiment at Fermi National Accelerator Laboratory (Fermilab)~\cite{mu2e} will test charged lepton flavor violation (CLFV) by searching for coherent muon$-$to$-$electron ($\mu\text{-}e$) conversion, a process that has not yet been observed.
-The experiment searches for $\mu$-e conversion from stopped muons in an aluminum target ($\mu^{-}\mathrm{Al}\rightarrow e^{-}\,\mathrm{Al}$), using a straw tube tracker to reconstruct the trajectories of charged particles.
+The experiment searches for $\mu$-e conversion from stopped muons in an aluminum target ($\mu^{-}\mathrm{Al}\rightarrow e^{-}\,\mathrm{Al}$), using a straw tube tracker that provides coordinate measurements of charged particles utilized in the reconstruction process.
 The conversion signal is expected to appear as a monoenergetic peak at \(104.9\,\text{MeV}\), at the endpoint of the background decay-in-orbit electron spectrum.
 Therefore, a critical requirement for Mu2e is precision momentum reconstruction, which the straw tube tracker provides.

+It is essential to evaluate the performance of the mu2e straw tracker.
+The method employed measures the gain response time by sweeping an \(\mbox{}^{55}\mathrm{Fe}\) source during gas exchange to identify blockages.
+Other metrics that quantify gas conductance, such as current plateau values, can be measured to provide a complementary analysis.
+The requirements for this test are to quickly identify potential gas-flow issues in over 20,000 straws during the assembly process.
+Gas flow through individual straws is crucial to the tracker's performance, where insufficient flow impacts the gain and compromises detection.
+Individual flow restrictions are difficult to detect and repair due to the tightly packed straw mounting geometry.

+Previous quality-control tests of straw tube trackers commonly use the current response from a radioactive source and are designed to investigate a range of performance issues.
+For example, in the muon g-2 experiment at Fermilab, the straw tube tracker modules were also tested using a radioactive source on a movable stage to assess the detector resolution using the source position relative to the mean drift time~\cite{gm2}.
+Similarly, the ATLAS experiment at CERN used a stationary radioactive source while exchanging various gases to verify straw tube flow and also measure the effects of aging~\cite{atlas}.
+Finally, the LHCb Outer Tracker performed scans of completed modules with a radioactive source to verify the channel response after production and installation~\cite{lhcb}.

-To verify the performance of the tracker, developing a comprehensive quality control method is essential.
-A crucial aspect of the tracker's performance is the gas flow in individual straws, where insufficient flow impacts the gain and compromises detection.
-This article describes a quality control method designed to identify straws with compromised gas flow.
+This article describes a quality control method for identifying straws with compromised gas flow.
 Section~2 describes the Mu2e tracker panel test setup; Section~3 details the gas flow QC procedure and data analysis; Section~4 provides the conclusions.